-Attempting to fly up or down a glacier valley with a cloud layer could prove fatal, problem is that the clouds often shelves down along the glacier and the slope of the glacier may exceed the performance capabilities of your aircraft.
+Attempting to fly up or down a glacier valley with a cloud layer could prove fatal, the problem being that the clouds often shelves down along the glacier and the slope of the glacier may exceed the performance capabilities of your aircraft.

 On entering a valley double check with your compass to ensure it is the right valley, this simple check could prevent you from flying up the wrong and possibly a narrow or dead-end valley.
 Know whether the valley climbs and the altitude you need to clear the ridge at the end.
 The adage: never fly up an valley you haven't flown down, still holds true.

 You will need to position your aircraft so that enough room is available to turn, if needed.
 In narrow valleys, commit to one side or the other preferably the right hand side or downwind.
 Under no circumstances fly in the middle of the valley where you could have no room to turn.
 The only exception would be a large wide valley.

 Leaving maximum room to turn also means that less bank angle is required and therefore less wing loading and lower stall speed (which increases with bank angle).